cylab-africa/mira_project/README.md

 - **packets routes for Africa Sites**: Performs traceroutes to 45 African websites.
 - **packets routes for between the devices (MESH)**: Traces routes between devices in the pod.
 - **web performance measurements**: Analyzes the performance of specified websites.
 - **net usage monitoring**: Tracks the network usage of all containers on the device.
+(Now included within each service)

 ---